Safwaan-GitHub/ft_printf/README.md

 ## Features

-Custom Format Specifiers: Supports various format specifiers, including %c, %s, %p, %d, %i, %u, %x, %X, and %% to handle characters, strings, pointers, and numbers in various bases.
+Custom Format Specifiers: Supports various format specifiers, including %c, %s, %p, %d, %i, %u, %x, %X, and %% to handle characters, strings, pointers, and numbers in various bases.\n

 Precision and Width: Implements precision and width control, allowing for detailed formatting of the output.